Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise

-In view of the definition of $Z_k$ in Eq. (\ref{eq10:MGF_recursive}), a recursive bound of $\{Z_k\}$ can be obtained by first taking total expectation, then taking logarithm, and finally using Jensen's inequality on both sides of Eq. (\ref{eq10:MGF_recursive}).
+In view of the definition of $Z_k$ in Eq. (\ref{def:Z_k}), a recursive bound of $Z_k$ can be obtained by first taking total expectation, then taking the logarithm and finally using Jensen's inequality on both sides of Eq. (\ref{eq10:MGF_recursive}).
 This proves Proposition \ref{prop:Bound-log-MGF}. \end{proof}

 Repeatedly using Eq. (\ref{prop:Bound-log-MGF-eq1}) of Proposition \ref{prop:Bound-log-MGF} yields an overall bound on $Z_k$.
 The result is stated in the following lemma, the proof of which involves only standard algebra manipulation and is deferred to Appendix \ref{pf:le:multi_solving_recursion}.

 \begin{lemma} It holds for all $k\geq 0$ that

 \end{lemma}